quicwg/base-drafts/draft-ietf-quic-transport.md

 bundle ACK frames with other frames when possible.

-To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK Range fields it sends.
+To limit receiver state or the size of ACK frames, a receiver MAY limit the number of ACK Ranges it sends.
 A receiver can do this even without receiving acknowledgment of its ACK frames, with the knowledge this could cause the sender to unnecessarily retransmit some data.
-Standard QUIC
+Standard QUIC {{QUIC-RECOVERY}}
-{{QUIC-RECOVERY}} algorithms declare packets lost after sufficiently newer packets are acknowledged.
+algorithms declare packets lost after sufficiently newer packets are acknowledged.
 Therefore, the receiver SHOULD repeatedly acknowledge newly received packets in preference to packets received in the past.

 ### ACK Frames and Packet Protection